-- 2. Circulator (Required) The circulator and circulator flanges are shipped loose with the boiler.
-The ideal location for the circulator is in the supply piping, just downstream of the expansion tank, however installation in the return as shown in Figure 7.3 is usually acceptable. - 3.
+- Circulator (Required) The circulator is shipped loose with the boiler.
+Fittings are provided to mount it on the boiler return as shown in Figure 7.3, however it can be installed on the boiler supply.
+If the circulator is moved to the supply it should be positioned just downstream of the expansion tank as shown in Figure 7.3. - 3.
 Expansion Tank (Required) If this boiler is replacing an existing boiler with no other changes in the system, the old expansion tank can generally be reused.
-If the expansion tank must be replaced, consult the expansion tank manufacturer's literature for proper sizing. - 4.
-Fill Valve (Required) Either a manual or automatic fill valve may be used.
+If the expansion tank must be replaced, consult the expansion tank manufacturer's literature for proper sizing. - Fill Valve (Required) Either a manual or automatic fill valve may be used.
 The ideal location for the fill is at the expansion tank.